Bridging The Divide

 While Yiannopoulos may have been a particularly problematic speaker choice, Berkeley students’ reactions to a speaker that opposes our community’s popular views highlight the increasing polarization of political views in the United States as well as an increasingly accepted stubbornness and unwillingness to attempt to listen to or understand anyone with opposing views.
 UC Berkeley students, as well as members of highly liberal communities across the country, would do well to engage in active discourse with people who have drastically different viewpoints than them.
 Perhaps if we had been better about bridging this divide in recent years, this past election may have gone a different way.
 I know I once thought of Donald Trump as an impossible caricature because I did not understand how and why his ideology appealed to other people.
 I was in shock after his election because I did not realize how different my views are from other people in the United States.

 That being said, I will always fail to understand and feel saddened by how people like Donald Trump and Milo Yiannopoulos’ blatant discrimination and belittlement of women and other marginalized groups appeals to so many.
 There have been many occasions when I have felt completely hopeless about the state of the United States and the world.
 But rather than write off the individuals who still buy into these hateful attitudes altogether, perhaps we should at least attempt to engage with, question, and challenge them.
 I believe that this kind of discourse is our best chance at reaching a state of cooperation and progress in this country, that uninhibited communication is the key to uniting a fractured society.

-More articles in WMC FBomb by Category: Education, Feminism, Free Speech, Politics
+More articles by Category: Education, Feminism, Free Speech, Politics

-More articles in WMC FBomb by Tag: Activism and advocacy, Elections, Press freedom, College
+More articles by Tag: Activism and advocacy, Elections, Press freedom, College